 All About Ginger

-Ginger is a spicy and pungent tropical plant that goes by the botanical name, “Zingiber officinale”.
+Ginger is a spicy and pungent tropical plant that goes by the ginger botanical name “Zingiber officinale.”
 Ginger plants are also known as common ginger and cooking ginger.

-Zingiber officinale belongs to the family “Zingiberaceae” – the same family as cardamom and turmeric.
+Zingiber officinale (the ginger botanical name) belongs to the ginger family “Zingiberaceae” – the same family as cardamom and turmeric.
 The herb is popularly grown in India, Haiti, Nigeria, and in the United States, particularly in Hawaii.
 But what of ginger origin?
-It’s originally native to southeast Asia.
+It’s originally native to Southeast Asia.

-The perennial can grow up to 3-4 feet tall and has elegantly sharp and thin leaves that range in length from 6-12 inches.
+This perennial tropical plant can grow up to 3-4 feet tall and has elegantly sharp and thin leaves that range in length from 6-12 inches.
 The roots that extend from the rhizomes are beige and tangled and about 2-6 inches in length.

 The branched rhizomes are thick and warty with coarse golden to brown outer skin.
 The skin can be easily peeled off or abraded.
-The flesh of the roots is pale yellow and has a citrusy smell as that of lemons.
-Ginger roots are pungent and sharp in taste.
+The flesh of the roots is pale yellow and has a citrusy smell like that of lemons.
+Ginger roots have a sharp and pungent taste.